Skip to content

 Mahakali Mata Mandir

-Climb up or take ropeway.
+Climb up or take the ropeway.

 Mahakali Mata Mandir

-Teashop next bus stop
+Tea shop next bus stop

 Champaner-Pavagadh Archaeological Park

-A historical city found in the 8th century by Vanraj Chavda, one of the kings of the Chavda Dynasty.
+A historical city founded in the 8th century by Vanraj Chavda, one of the kings of the Chavda Dynasty.
 There are 114 monuments in the area.
 If you come in a car, you might be able to visit some of them, such as Ek Minar Ki Masjid is tucked in the bush behind the road.

 Where to Go After Vadodara?